SPT-Mod-Dev/SPT-Mod-Dev/README.md

 - Removed the bypass from Ethiopian War Logistics focus
 - Navy focuses are now 35 days
 - Italy has been given a decision which boosts supply hub and railway construction speed for 6 months if they control Libya and Matrouh

+#### China
+- Sinkiang, Xibei San Ma, Communist China, Shanxi, Yunnan, Guangxi Clique has been annexed and cored into China
+- China has been renamed to Chinese United Front

+#### Argentina
+- Uruguay has been annexed and cored into Argentina

+#### Trade Federations
+- Cuba, Haiti, Dominican Republic, Guatemala, Honduras, El Salvador, Nicaragua, Costa Rica, Panama, Colombia, Venezuela, Ecuador, Peru, Bolivia, Chile & Paraguay has been merged into American Trade Federation (Neutral Trade Nation)
+- Saudi Arabia, Yemen & Oman has been merged into Middle East Trade Federation (Neutral Trade Nation)
+- Tibet & Bhutan has been merged into Himalayan Trade Federation (Neutral Trade Nation)